-Local Plan contacts database - A list of names and contact details of specific consultees and others to be kept informed about the preparation of Local Development Framework documents by NFDC
+Local Plan contacts database - A list of names and contact details of specific consultees and others to be kept informed about the preparation of Development Plan Documents by NFDC

 Local Development Scheme (LDS) - a sort of project plan for the preparation of the Local Development Framework.
 This sets out the timescales for preparing the Local Plan, including when each document will be consulted on.